serverless/blog/posts/2020-01-24-troubleshoot-serverless-apis.md

 ![Custom Span of the Hash](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/troubleshoot-serverless-apis/HashCustomSpan.png)

-you can immediately tell, just looking at that, that your focus for any optimisation needs to be on that HASH span.
+You can immediately tell, just looking at that, that your focus for any optimisation needs to be on that HASH span.
 Trying to optimise anything else wouldn’t make sense.

 ##### Capture Tag